US Sensors for Biomedical Applications (3 ECTS)

 Description:

-The course covers the concepts of the measurand, influencing factors, sensor conditioning, and the physical principles underlying wave propagation.
-The applications and examples of these concepts relate to medical ultrasound imaging.
+The course covers the concepts of the measurand, influencing factors, sensor conditioning, and the physical principles related to wave propagation.
+The applications and examples of these concepts relate to ultrasonic imaging in the medical field.
 In particular, ultrasound images are analyzed in light of the physical phenomena that led to their creation.

 Objectives: